CyrusNajmabadi/lang-design/CollectionLiterals.md

 }
 ```

-The compiler is allowed to translate that using `stackalloc` however it wants, as long as the `Span` meaning stays the same and [span safety](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md) is maintained.
+The compiler is allowed to translate that using `stackalloc` however it wants, as long as the meaning of the variable stays the same (e.g. its scope) and [span safety](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md) is maintained.
 For example, it can translate the above to:

 ```c#
 Span<int> __buffer = stackalloc int[3];